 Rice is easy to save for longer periods of time and reheat.
 If you need your rice to be warm in a few hours, it’s best to leave it to the side and reheat it in a microwave right before you need to eat it.

 It’s also easy to save rice to eat later if you have made too much for what you needed.
-Just store it in the microwave and reheat it within a few days of when it was cooked.
+Just store it in the fridge and reheat it within a few days of when it was cooked.

 Once you’re ready to use your rice, take it out of the refrigerator and put it in a microwave-safe bowl.
 Add a lid to the bowl and a small amount of water.
 The water will create steam while the rice is cooking and prevent it from drying out.